gravitygamesinc/learning-resources.md/README.md

 - [Preparation, Strategy, Tactics, and Action: Phases of Challenge](https://pixelpoppers.com/2018/07/phases-of-challenge/) - This is an article about the different phases of challenge in skill-based games.
 - [Radial Level Design](https://web.archive.org/web/20191026213725/https://jfgnord.wordpress.com/2017/05/) - How to design cities using 'radial design'.
 - [Reaction Speeds in Gaming](https://kayin.moe/reactions) - Difference between biological and mental reaction speeds in gaming.
 Mental reaction speed can be improved through practice.
-- [Reward Schedules](https://www.chaoticstupid.com/reward-schedules/) - Ways in which Mike Stout like to introduce rewards into my games.
+- [Reward Schedules](https://www.chaoticstupid.com/reward-schedules/) - Ways in which Mike Stout likes to introduce rewards into my games.
 - [Self-Training in Narrative Design](https://emshort.blog/2019/01/08/mailbag-self-training-in-narrative-design/) - How to develop your narrative design skills without formal training.
 - [Single Player Level Design Pacing and Gameplay Beats - Part 1/3](https://worldofleveldesign.com/categories/wold-members-tutorials/peteellis/level-design-pacing-gameplay-beats-part1.php) - Designing Singleplayer levels.
 - [Spatial Considerations of Architecture Theory](https://www.nextleveldesign.org/index.php?/content/articles/how-have-level-designers-adopted-the-spatial-considerations-of-architecture-theory-r214/) - Explore how level designers have utilized architecture theory in their craft.